receptektas/Van_Gogh_Style_Transferring/README.md

 The development of this application progressed significantly but was not fully completed before the project conclusion.
 All relevant documentation and code for this experimental study can be found in the `experimental_studies/` directory.

+### Enhanced Resolution and Detail Pipeline
+A new experimental pipeline was implemented to improve output quality and resolution:

+- Utilizes a secondary KSampler and Upscale Latent by node
+- Produces output images 1.5 times larger than the input size
+- Aims to generate more detailed results through additional processing

+Key components:
+1. Additional KSampler for further refinement
+2. Upscale Latent by node for resolution increase
+3. Extra VAE Decoder for final image generation

+This pipeline processes images in latent space, allowing for more coherent upscaling and detail enhancement.
+While it increases processing time and memory usage, it offers a significant quality improvement, especially for larger output sizes.

+The experimental pipeline is particularly effective for:
+- Generating high-resolution Van Gogh style transfers
+- Preserving fine details while maintaining stylistic integrity
+- Exploring the balance between transformation fidelity and output resolution

+Advantages:
+- Higher resolution outputs
+- Improved detail preservation
+- Enhanced stylistic coherence at larger scales

+Disadvantages:
+- Significantly increased processing time (can be more than double)
+- Higher memory requirements
+- Potential for diminishing returns on very large upscales

+Performance Impact:
+The most notable drawback of this enhanced pipeline is the substantial increase in processing time.
+In some cases, the total execution time can more than double compared to the standard pipeline.
+This trade-off between quality and speed should be carefully considered based on the specific use case and available computational resources.

+Further experimentation and optimization of this pipeline are ongoing to maximize its potential within the project's computational constraints and to potentially mitigate the processing time increase.

 ## Conclusion

 In this project, we explored the application of Van Gogh's style transfer using *Starry Night* as the primary reference.
 Key observations and technical insights from the experiments are summarized below: